Ukraine thwarts Russian advances; fight rages for Mariupol

 The Western official, though, said that there were no signs Moscow was ready to compromise.

 In the last update from Mariupol officials, they said March 15 that at least 2,300 people had died in the siege.
-But there are fears the toll could be much higher.
+Accounts from the city suggest the true toll is much higher, with bodies lying uncollected in the streets.
 Airstrikes over the past week devastated a theater and an art school where many civilians were taking shelter.

 Thousands have managed to flee Mariupol, where the bombardment has cut off electricity, water and food supplies and severed communication with the outside world.
 The city council said Tuesday that more than 1,100 people who had escaped the siege were in a convoy of buses heading to a city northwest of Mariupol.